psych-ds/psych-DS/README.md

 # psych-DS

 Welcome to the Psych Data Structures project!
 (Maybe we'll have a snappier name in the future.)
 This is an in-progress community attempt to define a standard way of formatting and documenting scientific datasets.
-It incorporates a few types of existing recommendations for organizing our work (well-formatted spreadsheets, data dictionaries, and sensible folder structure) into a technical specification - a series of requirements for file structure and format that constitute a standard machine-readable template.
+It started as a hackathon at SIPS 2018.
+The Data Structure incorporates a few types of existing recommendations for organizing our work (well-formatted spreadsheets, data dictionaries, and sensible folder structure) into a technical specification - a series of requirements for file structure and format that constitute a standard machine-readable template.
 Some advantages of having a techincal specification:

 * From the beginning of a project, a researcher can format their data in a way that is likely to make their life easy for data analysis & management, and which will be easy to document and share.